fullstack-storyteller/Practice/DotNetCore/_1_introduction.md

 ## Note

 Make sure to have latest version of .Net Core SDK installed on your machine to follwo along with this course.
 You can download the same from [here](https://dotnet.microsoft.com/en-us/download)

+The SDK will already include the run-time as well.